Course Guide

 Civics

 Civic education is designed to promote an enlightened and responsible citizenry committed to democratic principles.
 This course provides the student with a cohesive overview of federal, state and local government that allows for active participation in the process of democracy.
-The current issues portion of the course is designed to examine current issues and concerns at different scales that could affect student lives in the present and future.
-Through research efforts, instructor and student presentations, discussion groups, collaboration, and interaction, students will expand their knowledge of the world around them.
-Emphasis will be placed on exploring, interpreting, and evaluating current issues.
+Additionally, students demonstrate understanding of the levels and branches of government through study of the constitution.
+This course is a requirement to graduate

 Personal Financial Literacy